How To Grow Cannabis (#2): How to Germinate Weed Seeds

 MATERIALS

-NOTE: You’ll find some videos online (like this one from Homegrown) that recommend first planting germinated seeds in Solo cups and then transplanting to larger pots or grow bags…but this is only for photoperiod plants.
-I accidentally did this with my seeds and the transplant process either killed or at least stunted my autoflower plants, which aren’t as robust and don’t have as much time to recover from the stress of transplanting.
+IMPORTANT: You’ll find some videos online (like this one from Homegrown) that recommend first planting germinated seeds in Solo cups and then transplanting them to larger pots or grow bags … but this is only for photoperiod plants.
+I accidentally did this with my seeds and the transplant process either killed or at least stunted my autoflower plants’ seedlings, which aren’t as robust and don’t have as much time to recover from the stress of transplanting.
 Plus, it’s an annoying extra step.
 Having tried it both ways, I highly recommend planting germinated autoflower seeds directly into the pot or grow bag that they’ll live in forever.
-You can see the side by side comparison below.
+You can see the side-by-side comparison below.

 Step 1: Prepare Grow Bags

-Add a 2-inch layer of Hydroton to the bottom of your grow bags (optional, but helps strike a balance between good drainage and moisture retention).
-Fill bags most of the way with Fox Farm Ocean Forest super soil (a favorite among growers you’ll see abbreviated as “FFOF”).
+To get started, add a 2-inch layer of Hydroton to the bottom of your grow bags (optional, but helps strike a balance between good drainage and moisture retention).
+Fill your bags most of the way with Fox Farm Ocean Forest super soil (a favorite among growers you’ll see abbreviated as “FFOF”).

 Step 2: Add Seed Starting Mix

 Scoop out a small bowl’s worth of FFOF and in that center hole add in some of the Light Warrior seed starter mix.
-This stuff is a little lighter and has less nutrients so it won’t “burn” the tender sprout.
+This stuff is a little lighter and has fewer nutrients, so it won’t “burn” the tender seedling.
 But as the taproot grows and the roots begin to establish and stretch out, they’ll reach the “hotter” FFOF mix once they’re strong enough to handle it.

 Step 3: Prepare pH-Adjusted Water

-You can take your chances with water straight from your tap, but it’s most likely not in the ideal pH range of 6.0 - 7.0 that autoflower cannabis plants require.
+You can take your chances with tap water or distilled water, but it may not be in the ideal pH range of 6.0 - 7.0 that autoflower cannabis plants require.
 Proper soil pH is what determines how well your plants can uptake nutrients, and anything too far out of the optimum range will be like they’re drinking through a pinched straw.

-Use your properly-calibrated pH meter to test your tap water.
+Use your properly calibrated pH meter to test your tap water.
 Mine was in the 7.5 range, so I needed to adjust down.
-You can use professional products (like these) but I just added a little distilled white vinegar to make the water more acidic and bring the pH down.
+You can use professional pH products but I just added a little distilled white vinegar to make the water more acidic and bring the pH down.
 You only need a tiny bit, like 1-2 ml per gallon of water, to shift the pH, so go slow and see what it takes to get close to that sweet spot of pH 6.5.
-You’ll be using pH-adjusted water throughout the grow process, so might as well start practicing this step (don’t make the mistake I did, thinking this was a complicated an unnecessary step; bad pH can lead to all kinds of problems).
+You’ll be using pH-adjusted water throughout the grow process, so might as well start practicing this step (don’t make the mistake I did, thinking this was a complicated and unnecessary step; bad pH can lead to all kinds of problems for your plant).

 Step 4: Moisten Soil in Grow Bags BEFORE Adding Seeds